exakat/exakat/docs/Annex.rst

 * Class 'x' not found
 * Class BA contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (A::aFoo)
 * Class fooThrowable cannot implement interface Throwable, extend Exception or Error instead
+* Creating default object from empty value
 * Declaration of FooParent::Bar() must be compatible with FooChildren::Bar()
 * Declaration of ab::foo($a) should be compatible with a::foo($a = 1)
 * Defining a custom assert() function is deprecated, as the function has special semantics
+* Invalid numeric literal
 * Old style constructors are DEPRECATED in PHP 7.0, and will be removed in a future version.
 You should always use __construct() in new code.
 * Only variable references should be returned by reference
+* The parent constructor was not called: the object is in an invalid state
+* Trait 'T' not found
+* Trait method M has not been applied, because there are collisions with other trait methods on C
 * Uncaught ArgumentCountError: Too few arguments to function, 0 passed
 * Undefined function
+* Undefined variable: